 1. Swim Safe

-The ocean presents some dangers that you don’t have to worry about at your neighborhood pool, but there are steps you can take to keep yourself and your family safe.
+The ocean presents some dangers that you don’t have to worry about at your neighborhood pool, follow this guide for water safety for steps you can take to keep yourself and your family safe.

 Make sure you and your kids know how to swim.
 Drowning is one of the leading causes of accidental death in the U.S. The United States Lifesaving Association recommends teaching your children to swim as early as possible, since older children may avoid swimming lessons.

 You should also: